Virginia’s: Is it worth it?

 I would skip dessert, especially the heavily instagrammed banana pudding that Virginia’s adamantly pushes - it was bland and tacky.
 Instead, get your sweet fix through a night cap, as their cocktail program is quite strong.
 The negroni and espresso martini in particular were quite good.

 Vibe: The noise was unbearable from the moment we walked in.
-Despite not being at capacity, we received multiple warnings from our phones / watches (we were literally in the “Threshold of Pain”).
+Despite not being at capacity, we received multiple warnings from our phones / watches .
 This may have been a particularly boisterous night, but the owners seem to be concerned about the volume, as some of the tables have (ineffective) sound-absorbing foam underneath.
 While noise is a common challenge in many NYC restaurants, Virginia’s broke new ground - we left as quickly as possible.

 How to do it right: If dining here were tolerable, the burger would be worth a visit.
 It will be a while before I venture back to Virginia’s, but if you want to try it, attempt to avoid the noise by coming during off-peak hours, opting for brunch, or snagging a seat outdoors.
 Go light on the appetizers and focus on the mains where Virginia’s truly shines.
 If Virginia’s can better control the volume, the comfortable décor and classic bistro fare would make it a universally-appealing spot for solo diners, couples and groups.